Updated Jun 18, 2026 § For Kids

 Which Carrier Works With Each Kids Smartwatch?

-This is the question most parents do not think to ask until they have already bought a watch.
+This is the question most parents don't think to ask until they've already bought a watch.
 Every kids GPS smartwatch on this list requires a cellular connection, and not every watch works on every carrier.
-Buy the wrong one and you are stuck returning it.
+Buy the wrong one and you're stuck returning it.

 Kids GPS Smartwatch Carrier Compatibility (2026)

-If you are on Verizon, your options are Gabb Watch 3 and GizmoWatch 3.
-If you are on T-Mobile, TickTalk 5, Garmin Bounce, and Xplora X6 Play all work.
-If you are on AT&T, the Xplora X6 Play is currently the only kids GPS smartwatch with native support.
+If you're on Verizon, your options are Gabb Watch 3 and GizmoWatch 3.
+If you're on T-Mobile, TickTalk 5 and Xplora X6 Play work.
+If you're on AT&T, the Xplora X6 Play is currently the only kids GPS smartwatch with native support.
 According to PCMag's kids smartwatch roundup, carrier lock-in is the number one reason parents end up returning watches.

 What Age Is Right for a Kids GPS Smartwatch?